almostengr/nsbe-mp.org/docs/membership.md

 ## Membership Benefits

 * A vote in chapter issues.
-* Discounted rates to NSBE Regional Conference, Professional Development Conference, and National Convention.
+* Discounted rates to NSBE Regional Conferences, NSBE Professional Development Conference (PDC), and NSBE National Convention.
 * Discounts with our partner organizations including Ford, Geico, Dell, and more!
-* Join membership opportunities with SWE (Society of Women Engineers) and ASME (American Society of Mechanical Engineers).
+* Joint membership opportunities with SWE (Society of Women Engineers) and ASME (American Society of Mechanical Engineers).
 * Networking opportunities with other engineers and technical professionals.
 * Becoming one of a group of professionals who are working towards eliminating disparities in education